halstonblim/ai-job-search/README.md

-# Multi-agent Job Search Pipeline with OpenAI Agents SDK and MCP
+# Job Search Agent with OpenAI Agents SDK and MCP

 ## Summary